godotengine/godot-docs/classes/class_imagetexturelayered.rst

 If the image format is unsupported, it will be decompressed and converted to a similar and supported :ref:`Format<enum_Image_Format>`.

-The update is immediate: synced with the draw.
+The update is immediate: it's synchronized with drawing.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`